When Should Family Visit Newborn Baby?

 Additionally, friends and family may want you to let them feed baby with a bottle.
 While this could be a nice little break for you, it could also interfere with establishing a comfortable breastfeeding routine and relationship with baby.
 If you feel like you have to pump and produce a bottle, you may be missing out on a crucial opportunity to work on positioning and figuring out how to get a good latch.

 You may also feel like it’s awkward to whisk baby away from everyone to go feed in private if that is your preference (most visitors just want to cuddle and hold newborns for as long as possible).
-I was never very skilled at breastfeeding discreetly, so unless I wanted to flash everyone, breastfeeding publicly never felt comfortable for me personally.
-I don’t mind those who do breastfeed publicly, it was just never for me.
+I was never very skilled at breastfeeding discreetly, so unless I wanted to flash everyone, breastfeeding publicly never felt comfortable for me.
+I am all for public breastfeeding, however, I just do not want to do it myself.

-Having a newborn is a wild ride!
+Having a newborn and becoming a new mother is a wild ride!
 And especially if your birthing plan doesn’t go as expected, you may be trying to process a ton of new emotions.

 Additionally, I think that feelings of anxiety around keeping a newborn safe in those early days are quite common among new parents.
 Adding visitors and/or complicated family dynamics to the mix could be enough to send a vulnerable postpartum parent spiraling.
 And this isn’t good for anyone – not for you, not for baby, not for your partner, and not for family or friends.